kevuke/alx-system_engineering-devops/README.md

-a script that prints the absolute path name of the current working directory.
+Task 0.
 Where am I?